hatlenheimdalthea/Sampling_experiments_highres_CESM/README.md

 02_ML : Reconstructs pCO2-Residual using XGBoost, and adds pCO2-T to pCO2-Residual to get pCO2

 Figures#1, Figures#2, Figures#3, _Val_mapping.ipynb: Notebooks to create figures

+Datasets, masks and supporting files needed to run the code can be found here: DOI 10.5281/zenodo.16621070